simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 consider a simple example data table generated from the following survey given to two households:

-Please provide the following for each member of your family:
+**Please provide the following for each member of your family:
-Age, Sex, Race, Generation
+Age, Sex, Race, Generation.**

 Here are the survey responses (the 'ground truth'):